Ronexlemon/Github_Repositories/README.md

 # Github_Repositories
 Searching github repositories
-Technology used:
+Technology used:\n
- .Retrofit  to pull data from github
+ .Retrofit  to pull data from github \n
-  .Hilt  For dependency Injection
+  .Hilt  For dependency Injection \n
   .JetPack Compose for Ui design